nghin/vacsf.org.mm/src/_pages/about.md

 ## Statement of Faith

 ... we have no *statement of faith* so high and mighty that scares the burdened and the weary.
-We only have Jesus who is so gentle—*He won't break a bruised reed or put out a smoldering wick (Matthew 12:20)* Here's the short version of our statement of faith: *We believe Jesus who is the only God/Man ever without sin, good enough to be the perfect Lamb of God, who willingly submitted Himself to the cross so whoever accepts His substitunary death as a payment for his sin nature will have eternal life.*
+We only have Jesus who is so gentle—*He won't break a bruised reed or put out a smoldering wick (Matthew 12:20)* Here's the short version of our statement of faith: *We believe Jesus who is the only God/Man ever without sin, good enough to be the perfect Lamb of God, who willingly submitted Himself to the cross so whoever accepts His substitionary death as a payment for his sin nature will have eternal life.*

 <div class="row">
 <div class="medium-8 columns" markdown="1">